Brijmccsh/Illumio-Exercise/README.md

    - The current implementation should handle files up to 10 MB efficiently.
    - For larger datasets, consider implementing batch processing or using a database for the lookup table.

-6. Testing Approach:
-   - The integration testing approach verifies the overall functionality but doesn't test individual components in isolation.
-   - This method is effective for ensuring end-to-end correctness but may make it harder to pinpoint issues in specific components.

 ### Areas for Improvement

 1. Unit tests for individual methods to complement the integration tests.
-2. More robust error handling and logging for better debugging and error tracking.
+2. Robust error handling and logging for better debugging and error tracking.
 3. Introduce configuration options or command-line arguments for file paths to increase flexibility.
 4. Supporting compressed log files to handle larger datasets more efficiently.
-5. Multi-threading for processing large log files to improve performance on multi-core systems.
+5. Multi-threading for processing large log files to improve performance.

-These tests and analyses ensure that the FlowLogAnalyzer functions correctly across various scenarios and provides insights into its performance characteristics.
-The identified areas for improvement offer a roadmap for future enhancements to the program.